baseonmars/set-list-app/README.md

 yarn start
 ```

-## Idea behind the example
+## Technologies in use

-This is a basic, bare-bones example of how to use After.js and Razzle.
+This is a toy project to explore using [After.js](https://github.com/jaredpalmer/after.js).

+I've added in TypeScript, Apollo and Style Components.

+I'm currently using a fork of after.js that supports a dynamic custom render component.
+This is required to allow Apollo's server side rendering to work.